 Step 1 of maxing out your subscription is to create your first SEO ‘Campaign’ (i.e. a project).
 Enter your website, keywords to track, and competitors to keep an eye on, then it’s onto a very quick site audit.
 And you still have 29.9 days left on the free trial.

-One big plus point to Moz’ onboarding is the free personalised walkthrough.
+One big plus point to Moz Pro’s onboarding is the free personalised walkthrough.
 None of the other top tools proactively offer this.
 Well done Moz!

 We’ll mix-up the usual end-to-end process of building a campaign to start with Moz’ strongest features first.
 First up: Keyword Explorer…

-The jewel in Moz’ crown can turn loose ideas of what you want to rank for into a long list of rankable phrases with serious traffic potential.
+As the jewel in Moz Pro’s crown, the keyword reearch tool can turn loose ideas of what you want to rank for into a long list of rankable phrases with serious traffic potential.
 It soon becomes clear that Moz has a few edges over the competition:

 You start your search with either a keyword or competitor URL…